Bouscout/Deep_learning_numpy/README.md

 # Deep Learning Module with Numpy

 This Python module provides a lightweight deep learning framework implemented using only NumPy.
-It includes support for various activation functions, loss functions, and optimizers.
+It includes support for various activation functions, loss functions, and optimizers.<br>

+All files in the master branch.

 ## Requirements
 python (3.11.0 version tested)<br>